jsonld-java/jsonld-java/README.md

 In Java
 -------

+### compiling

+jsonld-java uses maven to compile

+    mvn compile

+### packaging

+Either run `mvn jar:jar` and grab the generated jar file from `target/jsonld-java-1.0.0-SNAPSHOT.jar` or run `mvn install -Dmaven.test.skip=true` to install the jar into your local maven repository.

+### running tests

+    mvn test

+Note that these currently fail due to the lack of an implementation of frame.

+### code example

     // Open a valid json(-ld) input file
     InputStream inputStream = new FileInputStream("input.json");
     // Read the file into an Object (The type of this object will be a List, Map, String, Boolean